NatPRoach/conduit/README.md

 nimble install -y
 ```

-Once all the required libraries are installed, building CONDUIT can be done in the following manner:
+Once all the required libraries and tools are installed, building CONDUIT can be done in the following manner:
 ```
 git clone https://github.com/NatPRoach/conduit.git
 cd conduit